Zydak/Vulkan-Path-Tracer/README.md

 # Vulkan-Path-Tracer

-Vulkan Path Tracer is a simple offline path tracing made from scratch in Vulkan using my framework [Vulture](https://github.com/Zydak/Vulture).
+Physically based path tracer made from scratch in Vulkan using my framework [Vulture](https://github.com/Zydak/Vulture).
 For ray tracing it utilizes Vulkan Ray-Tracing Pipeline.
 It uses a simple energy conserving BSDF (more on that in [Technical Overview](https://github.com/Zydak/Vulkan-Path-Tracer/blob/main/TechnicalOverview.md)) with Diffuse, Dielectric, Metallic and Glass lobes.
 Renders that you create can be easily saved as .png images.
 It also features a lot of post processing effects like bloom, tonemapping, and many more.
+It also uses Optix Denoiser for denoising.

 For more info on the project visit [Technical Overview](https://github.com/Zydak/Vulkan-Path-Tracer/blob/main/TechnicalOverview.md).

 # Running
+## Windows Only
 - Download [Vulkan SDK](https://vulkan.lunarg.com/sdk/home#windows).
 - Download [PathTracer.zip](https://github.com/Zydak/Vulkan-Path-Tracer/releases/download/Release-v1.0.0-alpha/PathTracer.zip) from Releases.
 - Unzip and run `PathTracer/PathTracer/PathTracer.exe`.